 Revita Preservation of 3D Architecture

 - Never delaminated

 - Preserves intermediate layer which contains hyaluronic acid and additional proteins

-To date, over 150 signaling proteins have been detected in Revita1
+To date, over 150 signaling proteins have been measured in Revita1

 Revita contains many essential cytokines and growth factors including: